TheOdinProject/curriculum/rails_programming/forms_and_authentication/project_auth.md

 Let's build those secrets!
 We'll need to make sure only signed in users can see the author of each post.
 We're not going to worry about editing or deleting posts.

 1. Create a Post model and a Posts controller and a corresponding resource in your Routes file which allows the `[:new, :create, :index]` methods.
-2. Atop your Posts Controller, use a `#before_filter` to restrict access to the `#new` and `#create` methods to only users who are signed in.
+2. Atop your Posts Controller, use a `#before_action` to restrict access to the `#new` and `#create` methods to only users who are signed in.
 Create the necessary helper methods in your ApplicationController.
 3. For your Posts Controller, prepare your `#new` action.
 4. Write a very simple form in the `app/views/posts/new.html.erb` view which will create a new Post.
 5. Make your corresponding `#create` action build a post where the foreign key for the author (e.g. `user_id`) is automatically populated based on whichever user is signed in.
 Redirect to the Index view if successful.